 Here is a site that has some home remedy info that you may want to read:

 You really wont know what is causing your cats respiratory illness until you see a Vet.
 Most likely it is an infection that will require antibiotics.
 These infections can proceed to something much more serious very quickly if not treated.
-If you cannot afford a Vet, you can surrender her to the local Humane society and she will be treated.
-But dont wait.
-Give her a chance.

 Sounds like poor kitty needs a vet.
 I would contact a local vet and find out if any vet in the area offers pro bono vet care.
 Also call the shelter, which you should do anyway to alert them because chances are they have one cat infecting everybody els and they should be aware of that, for the sake of the other

 Like the lady said money wasnt planned.
 I fostered a cat that has cost ME not the foster agency over 2000$.
 The agency has never called me back or done what they said they would do to help me or more importanly the cat.
-Here we are 10 months later she is my cat by default.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.